google-deepmind/discretisation_drift/README.md

 # Discretization Drift related code

+Code for
-Code for "On a continuous time model of gradient descent dynamics and instability in deep learning" coming soon.
+["On a continuous time model of gradient descent dynamics and instability in deep learning"] (https://arxiv.org/abs/2302.01952) can be found in the `principal_flow_instability_single_objective/` directory.

 ## Discretization Drift in Two-Player Games